FilipWirsen/pp5-ci/README.md

 ## SEO

 I used [soovle](https://soovle.com) to find good keywords to use throughout the website.
 I then googled theese words to see what type of websites that were showing up.
-As expected alot of stores and courses were showing up so i knew i had a few good keywords such as Disc Golf, Disc Golf Lovers, Putt & approach and a few more.
+As expected alot of stores and courses were showing up so I knew I ad a few good keywords such as Disc Golf, Disc Golf Lovers, Putt & approach and a few more.

 The site has been equipped with a sitemap generated by [xml-sitemaps](https://www.xml-sitemaps.com/) and a robots.txt file.